lopatovsky/HMMs/README.md

 Download & Install
 -------------------

-After installing Numpy and Cython, you can install the package directly from test pypi.
+The Numpy and Cython must be installed before installing the library package from pypi.

 ```
 (env)$ python -m pip install numpy cython